 - 2 tablespoons butter

 - 2 garlic cloves (minced)

 - 7 ounces milk

-- Thoroughly wash spinach, strain and place in a larger pot.
-Cover with water and bring to boil on high.
+- In a large pot bring spinach to a boil on high.
 Boil for 1 minute.
 Remove and drain.
-Mince on the cutting board.
+Mince.

-- In a small pot, heat butter and oil on medium.
+- In a small pot heat butter on medium.
 When butter is melted, add garlic and stir.
 Then add flour and stir.
-When it blushes after 1 or 2 mins, add spinach.
-Stir well.
+When the flour blushes after 1 or 2 minutes add spinach and stir well.
 Add milk, then stir again.
-Bring to boil.
-Boil for 2 minutes.
+Bring to a boil stirring frequently.
+Boil for 2 minutes and remove off heat.